The Essence of Chinese Painting (I)

 Ill.9: Li Keran (李可染 Lǐ Kěrǎn 1907 – 1989) water buffalo (shuǐniú 水牛), ink on paper, scroll painting 68 x 35.5 cm.
 1978 [The picture is from an exhibition catalog from artnet]

-I studied Chinese art, lived in China for 5 years, studies at the Central Academy of Fine Arts and wrote my dissertation on Chinese free-hand style painting.
+I studied Chinese art, lived in China for 5 years, studied at the Central Academy of Fine Arts, and wrote my dissertation on Chinese free-hand style painting.
 My pictures are presented HERE.
-More articles can be found at The Essence of Chinese Painting.
+More articles can be found in The Essence of Chinese Painting.

 This article was published in German in 2020 by oe-g.cf.